JoaquinOrbe/meli-python-sdk/README.md

 * meliresources.py -> Mercado Libre resources from http://developers.mercadolibre.com/API-directory/

 ## How do I use it?
+We use MeliPy in our Django projects, but it also integrates within any other framework out there (tested in Web2Py, for instance).

 ### Create an instance of MeliCore class

 ```python